talmolab/stac-mjx/README.md

 Implementation of [STAC](https://ieeexplore.ieee.org/document/7030016) using [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html).
 This is part of the VNL project.

 ## Installation
 stac-mjx relies on many prerequisites, therefore we suggest installing in a new conda environment.
-We currently provide two installation methods; 1. conda environment, 2. pip intall via `setup.py`.
+We currently provide two installation methods; 1. conda environment, 2. pip install via `setup.py`.

 1. Conda Environment (`environment.yaml`)
    Create and activate the `stac-mjx-env` environment: